cjlisalee/Grab-n-Go_Data/README.md

   * **Filtering:** Band-pass filter applied to received signals before cross-correlation.

+* **Software:** Data acquisition and processing were performed using Python.
+  * **Signal Processing (Echo Profile Generation):**
+    * **Signal Filtering:** Received signals are filtered to keep only the frequencies of our transmitted signals (18-21 kHz and 21.5-24.5 kHz) ([scipy.signal.butter](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.butter.html))
+    * **Core Method:** Performs **cross-correlation** between the transmitted FMCW signal and the band-pass filtered received signals to extract signal strengths at different return times. ([np.correlate](https://numpy.org/doc/stable/reference/generated/numpy.correlate.html))
+    * **Time-to-Distance Mapping:** Time-domain results are mapped into the distance domain (using the known speed of sound) to generate the **echo frames**.
+An echo frame is 1-pixel wide (equivalent to 12 ms, the duration of one frequency sweep) and 600-pixels long (equivalent to a 2.06 m sensing range).
+    * **Original Echo Profiles:** Created by stacking the 1-pixel wide echo frames along the time (x-axis), providing continuous reflection strengths at different distances.
+This captures static hand geometries.
+    * **Differential Echo Profiles:** Calculated by subtracting the previous echo frame from the current echo frame.
+This amplifies the hand geometry movements.

+### 2.9 Protocols

-* **Protocols:** For each grasping pose in the order of Cylindrical, Hook, Tip, Palmar, and Spherical, each participant collected 6 sessions of data.
+For each grasping pose in the order of Cylindrical, Hook, Tip, Palmar, and Spherical, each participant collected 6 sessions of data.
 During each session, the participant first performed 4 repetitions of the 6 microgestures in a randomized order, using one of the assigned objects within the current grasping pose category.
 Each microgesture was performed in a 2-second window.
-Then, this process was repeated with the second assigned object.
-Between each session, the participant removed and re-weared the device under the researcher’s guidance.
-In total, there were 2 (objects) × 5 (grasping poses) × 6 (sessions) × 6 (microgestures) × 4 (repetitions) = 1440 microgesture instances collected from each participant in the initial study.
+In the initial study, this process was repeated with the second assigned object.
+Between each session, the participant removed and re-wore the device under the researcher’s guidance.

 ## 3. Data Structure and Usage